BombShellReaper/Palworld-Linux-Server/README.md

 **Notice:** There are settings from above that you need to edit: ServerName="", ServerDescription="" (this is optional), AdminPassword="" (this is optional), ServerPassword="" (this is optional), and PublicIP="".
 You can edit more settings here, but these are the ones I recommend starting with.

-**Notice:** The file should have two lines and if you use nano it should look something like this
+**Notice:** The file should have two lines and if you use nano it should look something like this.

 ![image](https://github.com/user-attachments/assets/d70a4090-249a-4c59-9c3c-325a78cc7644)

-**Note:** You can also find the PalWorldSettings.ini settings at the following location
+**Note:** You can also find the PalWorldSettings.ini settings at the following location.

     nano /home/steam/.steam/steamapps/common/PalServer/DefaultPalWorldSettings.ini
 -------------------------------------------------------------------------------